I loved UT so much that after graduating, I immediately became involved in the alumni association.

-“I loved UT so much that after graduating, I immediately became involved in the alumni association,” Randolph says.
+“I loved UT so much that after graduating, I immediately became involved in the 5alumni association,” Randolph says.

 She served on the National Alumni Board for UT, and after moving to Atlanta in 1961, quickly realized that there was no alumni chapter there.
 Randolph partnered with the university to start a chapter immediately, earning a Lifetime Service Award and a spot on UT’s National Alumni Board for 12 years.

 Randolph’s resounding legacy and service to UT didn’t end there, however.
 She also founded Tennessee Traditions, an alumni group comprised of members who have given a minimum of 25 years of service and donated at the President’s Club level or higher, and co-chaired it for several years.
 In 1988, she was asked to represent the University of Tennessee on the Peachbowl Committee and as luck would have it, UT played in the bowl that year and won..

 During this time, Randolph and her husband took over the family business, a wholesale beer distributorship called Allstate Beer and Wine, Inc. They added 80 international beers and fine wines to a company started in the 1940s by her in-laws.

 “This job enabled us to meet so many interesting people and travel all over the world,” Randolph says.